open-knowledge-org/globalwork/README.md

 ## Contributors ✨

-Thanks goes to these people as well as our references.
+Thanks go to these people as well as our references.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->